WES

 Release Prevention and Response

-Preventing the release of any potentially harmful substances is our top environmental priority.
+Preventing the release of potentially harmful substances into the environment is a top priority for WES.
 We use a comprehensive monitoring and avoidance system to identify and stop potential releases.
 For example, employees at our Tactical Operations Center and local operations control centers remotely monitor equipment, including tank and pipeline pressure levels, and we can shut down much of our infrastructure remotely if alarms are triggered.
+We install secondary containment around all containers holding 55 gallons or more of chemicals and process fluids.
+We conduct periodic third-party inspections to confirm Spill Prevention, Control, and Countermeasure (SPCC) plans accurately reflect onsite equipment and to ensure oil storage containers are in proper working order.

 Water Management